 Step 4: Place a pot on the stove and add the wet custard ingredients.
 Cook over low heat until it thickens, using a wire whisk to stir the mixture frequently.

 Use a spoon to remove about three tablespoons of the hot liquid.
 Put it into a small dish.
-Use a whisk to mix the tapioca starch into the hot liquid, then pour it back into the pot and whisk to blend.
+Mix the tapioca starch into the hot liquid, then pour it back into the pot and whisk to blend.
 This will help prevent lumps.

-Step 5: Press the crust mixture into a tart pan.
-Pour the custard into the crust and lay thinly sliced apples on top of the custard.
+Step 5: Pour the custard mixture into the crust and lay thinly sliced apples on top of the custard.

 Place the tart pan in a larger pan like a

 Step 6: Bake the tart at 350º F for 30-35 minutes.
-Remove from the oven and allow the gluten free apple tart to cool.
+The actual baking time will vary depending on the size and depth of tart pan you use.
+Remove the tart from the oven to a cooling rack and allow the gluten free apple tart to cool.

 Expert Tips and Recipe FAQ: